demisto/content/Integrations/CounterCraft/README.md

 ---

 CounterCraft Deception Solution detects advanced adversaries.
 Automate counterintelligence campaigns to discover targeted attacks with real-time active response.
-This integration was integrated and tested with version xx of CounterCraft Deception Director
+This integration was integrated and tested with version 2.5.13 of CounterCraft Deception Director
 ## CounterCraft Deception Director Playbook
 ---